xakz/checkgen/README.md

 The suite and test case variable naming differs in *checkgen*, the TCase variable is continuously reused.
 There is no `tcX_Y` variable naming scheme in *checkgen*.
 So, user code that requires `tcX_Y` variables are broken.
-By the way, new directives permit a cleaner approach.
+Thus, new directive set permits a cleaner approach.

 The following directives are new to *checkgen* and are not supported by *checkmk*: